Event Date Details:

 - Performing Arts Theater

 $13 UCSB Student/Faculty/Staff/Alumni, Non UCSB Student/Senior/Child

 mentored by Frances Ya-Chu Cowhig and Vickie J. Scott

 New Works Lab provides original student projects with a year of developmental support culminating in workshop productions in the Performing Arts Theater.
-This year’s inaugural lab showcases new plays by undergraduates Miriam Dance and Andalusia Kear, and devised works by grad students Haddy Kreie and Tristan Newcomb.
+This year’s inaugural lab showcases new plays by undergraduates Miriam Dance, Malique Guinn, and Andalusia Kear, and a devised work by grad student Tristan Newcomb.